ZKWASM (ZKWASM) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ZKWASM Historical Price

-According to the latest data gathered on ZKWASM live price page, the current price of ZKWASM is 0.06302USD.
+According to the latest data gathered on ZKWASM live price page, the current price of ZKWASM is 0.05017USD.
 The circulating supply of ZKWASM(ZKWASM) is

 In the past 24 hours, ZKWASM has shown a price movement of